14th October 2021

 Torres Strait climate impacts

-Climate change has brought years of sea level rise and more extreme weather to the Torres Strait– the location of a collection of low-lying islands situated off the north-eastern tip of Australia and Papua New Guinea.
-With climate change affecting their homes, livelihoods and sites of cultural importance, a group of Indigenous Australians from the islands took matters into their own hands, bringing a human rights claim against their government in 2019 for its inaction on climate change.
+Climate change has brought years of sea level rise and more extreme weather to the Torres Strait – the location of a collection of low-lying islands situated off the north-eastern tip of Australia and south of Papua New Guinea.
+With climate change affecting their homes, livelihoods and sites of cultural importance, a group of Indigenous Torres Strait / Zenadh Kes people took matters into their own hands, bringing a human rights claim against their government in 2019 for its inaction on climate change.

 The claim states that, while it is the government which is failing to take necessary action to reduce the country’s emissions, it is the people who call the Torres Strait home who are feeling the devastating effects of rising seas, extreme weather, coastal erosion, damaged marine ecosystems and flooding:

-“Rising seas caused by man-made climate change are threatening homes, swamping burial grounds and washing away sacred cultural sites,” stated Kabay Tamu, a Torres Strait Islander, speaking as part of a panel discussion at the Peoples’ Summit on Climate, Rights and Human Survival in 2019.
-“As we watch the steady erosion of our coastlines, we witness communities being inundated, infrastructure damaged, sea walls and flood defences breached, fresh water wells contaminated and plants and crops spoiled”
+“Rising seas caused by man-made climate change are threatening homes, swamping burial grounds and washing away sacred cultural sites,” stated Kabay Tamu, a Torres Strait Islander Person, speaking as part of a panel discussion at the Peoples’ Summit on Climate, Rights and Human Survival in 2019.
+“As we watch the steady erosion of our coastlines, we witness communities being inundated, infrastructure damaged, sea walls and flood defences breached, fresh water wells contaminated and plants and crops spoiled.”

-The Torres Strait Islanders’ quest for justice is ongoing.
-Despite promising AUD $25 million for the islands to improve things like emergency coastal defenses, the Australian government has since dismissed the Islanders’ claim and denied responsibility for their suffering.
+The Torres Strait Islander People’s quest for justice is ongoing.
+Despite promising AUD $25 million for the islands to improve things like emergency coastal defenses, the Australian government has since dismissed the Islander People’s claim and denied responsibility for their suffering.

 California drought 2011-2017